Wednesday, November 26, 2025

 How 'Weft wrapping' became 'Wrapping the Warp': An Exploration of Weaving Terminology

 The Batak have their own language, as well as a unique way of understanding the weaving arts.
 This is reflected in their weaving vocabulary.
 Academic English makes use of a 'standard vocabulary' that Irene Emery and others have developed over decades to make it possible to discuss weaving techniques across cultural boundaries.
 Indonesian is the language that will be used in the weaving text that I am translating from English.
 As far as I am aware, there is no standard weaving vocabulary in Indonesian.
 Indonesian takes from the indigenous vocabularies found in the archipelago, and has also incorporated many terms and perspectives from Dutch and English.
-My task is to translate from English to Indonesian in a way that makes sense within the Batak weaving world.
-The Batak will be my primary audience because they are the practitioners of the weaving tradition that I am trying to describe.
+My task is to translate from English to Indonesian in a way that makes sense within the Batak weaving world because the Batak will be my primary audience.
+They are the practitioners of the weaving tradition that I am trying to describe.
 It would be thoughtless to make translations that alienate Batak readers from their own art!
 The text that I am translating has already done that; it was written in English academese.
 I know, because I wrote it!
 I observed the Batak techniques and then scoured the literature to figure out how to label them correctly in academic idiom.

 In short, my task is challenging, if not impossible.
 But I do my best to approach my target.
 I hope not only to assist in building an Indonesian weaving vocabulary, but to point to the logic and value of different vocabularies and embedded perspectives.

 The Batak word, manirat, translates into academic English as ‘weft twining’.
-Batak ‘twiners’ (panirat) practice this technique to decorate the fringe ends of their weavings.
+Batak ‘twiners’ practice this technique to decorate the fringe ends of their weavings.
 It is an off-loom technique.
 In academic English, the horizontal element, understood as ‘weft’, is twined around the vertical element, understood as ‘warp’, hence ‘weft twining’.

 A twined edge in the Siimalungun Batak cloth called 'Bulang' (Collection Author)